zjuersdsd/ALCDNet/README.md

 # ALCDNet: Loop Closure Detection based on Acoustic Echoes
-We have made the dataset publicly available (To download the dataset, please click "Download Original File").
+We have made the dataset publicly available (To download the dataset, please click "Download raw file").
 The code will be released later.